AveryLor/AveryLor/README.md

 I am a freshman computer engineering student at the University of Toronto.

-I am currently a Full Stack Developer at Project Tech Careers (PTC)!
+I am currently a Full Stack Developer at Project Tech Careers (PTC).

+I am an incoming intern @Ciena for this summer!

 LinkedIn: https://www.linkedin.com/in/averywlor/